mike99mac/zlma/README.md

 $HOME/zlma/instzlma
 ```

 Output will be written to a file of the form ``$HOME/<yr-mon-day-hr-min-sec>-instzlma.out``.
+It is recommended you review the output file checking for warnings or errors.

 ### Set mariadb root password
 The install script does not set the mariadb root password, so this step must be performed manually.

 - Set the mariadb root password.
-This must be the same user and password as in ``/etc/mariadb.conf``.
+This must be the same user and password as in ``/etc/zlma.conf``.
 Enter the MariaDB command-line tool:

 ```
 sudo mariadb